Scaled-BI/.github/profile/README.md

 # 🏫 Introduction <a name = "main-idea"></a>
-In comparison to other quantitative fields such as Machine Learning, Data Science or Data Engineering, Business Intelligence (BI) doesn't appeal that sexy.
-However, Business Intelligence is crucial to enable organizations to use insights from data and make informed decisions.
-In order to meet this expectation, it must possess certain characteristics and, above all, be scalable.

-### Issues with *Classical BI*
-Imagine being a part of an organization, which has a central BI team responsible for delivering data products such as shared datasets, analyses, reports and dashboards based on some agreed requirements.
-Given that centralized nature, the BI team is not able to handle all the analytical questions quickly enough and may become a bottleneck.
-### Alternative way doing BI
-In comparison to the to the centralized way of doing BI, the domain-driven approach underscores the role of various domains by enabling them to design, build, and run their data applications within a *standardized infrastructure*.

-### Scaling Business Intelligence
-Accordingly, to be able to scale Business Intelligence, the first step is to establish a domain-oriented bureaucracy that can develop its own Business Intelligence within a Federated Goverence.
-It is exactly this Federated Goverence that ScaledBI provides.
+Business Intelligence is crucial for enabling organizations to use insights from data and make informed decisions.
+To scale BI, it is important to establish a domain-oriented bureaucracy that can develop its own BI within a Federated Governance structure.
+This is exactly what ScaledBI provides.
-**That is, a low cost, tool-agnostic framework, which is able to host and scale Apache-Zeppelin, Jupyter and R-Markdown notebooks as well as providing IDEs such as R-Studio or Visual Studio Code**

 # 📊 Getting started with ScaledBI <a name = "getting-started-with-scaledbi"></a>

-## Overview
+The ScaledBI project consists of multiple repositories, including:

 The projects consists of multiple repositories such as:

 - [ShinyProxy](https://github.com/ScaledBI/shinyproxy) to orchestrate docker containers